Shinkenchiku Residential Design Competition 2023 New Summer Comfort

-3) Your email should include the following information: the registration number / full name, age, and profession of all the team members / team leader’s home address, telephone number, fax number (if available), and email address / a descriptive text of the design in less than 250 words.
+3) Your email should include the following information: registration number / full name, age, and profession of all the team members / team leader’s home address, telephone number, fax number (if available), and email address / description text of the design in less than 250 words.

-Note: The amount of emails right before the deadline may overwhelm our internet server, so please do not wait until the last minute to submit your entry.
+Note: The amount of emails right before the deadline may overwhelm our internet server.
+Please do not wait until the last minute to submit your entry.
 The competition hosts will take no responsibility for submissions that arrive late due to technical issues and will not judge such submissions.

 Announcement of the Winner

-Winner(s) will be announced in the 2023 March issue of SHINKENCHIKU (published on Mar 1, 2023) and April issue of a+u (published on Mar 27, 2023) magazines, their digital issues and on the competition website.
+Winner(s) will be announced in the 2024 April issue of SHINKENCHIKU (published on April 1, 2024) and April issue of a+u (published on March 27, 2024), their digital issues, and on the competition website.

 • Copyright of the proposal belongs to the applicant, while the publishing right belongs to Shinkenchiku-sha Co., Ltd..